xrettle/WFGY/ProblemMap/Twin_Atlas/faq.md

 > A simple path is:
 >
-> - start with Basic
+> - start with the main README
+> - use Quickstart to choose your path
-> - move to Advanced for serious cases
+> - use Results Summary to understand the evidence quickly
-> - move to Strict when the cost of being wrong confidently is high
+> - move into runtime and Bridge once the main idea clicks
 >
-> That gives you a clean adoption ladder.
+> That gives you a cleaner adoption ladder than trying to read everything at once.

 </details>